Revolvur/eng103a_DevOps/README.md

 ## Automation

-The process from `vagrant up --provision` to running `npm install` can be automated by entering the code below into `provision.sh`
+The process from `vagrant up` to running `npm install` can be automated by entering the code below into `provision.sh`

+NOTE: You do not need to enter `vagrant up --provision` if you are creating a new VM.
 ```
 #!/bin/bash
 sudo apt-get update -y